Marquess of Donegall

 Marquess of Donegall is a title in the Peerage of Ireland held by the head of the Chichester family, originally from Devon, England.
 Sir John Chichester sat as a Member of Parliament and was High Sheriff of Devon in 1557.
 One of his sons, Sir Arthur Chichester, was Lord Deputy of Ireland from 1605 to 1616.
 In 1613, he was raised to the Peerage of Ireland as Baron Chichester, of Belfast in County Antrim.
-He died childless in 1625 when the barony became extinct.
+When he died childless in 1625 the barony became extinct.

 However, in the same year the Chichester title was revived in favour of his younger brother, Edward Chichester, who was made Baron Chichester, of Belfast in the County of Antrim, and Viscount Chichester, of Carrickfergus in County Antrim.
 Both titles are in the Peerage of Ireland.
 He was succeeded by his eldest son, Arthur Chichester.
 A distinguished soldier, he was created Earl of Donegall in the Peerage of Ireland in 1647 (one year before he succeeded his father), with remainder to the heirs male of his father.

 He died without male issue and was succeeded (in the earldom according to the special remainder) by his nephew Arthur Chichester, the second Earl.
 He was the eldest son of Lieutenant-Colonel John Chichester, second son of the first Viscount.
-Lord Donegall had previously represented Donegal County in the Irish House of Commons.
+Lord Donegall had previously represented County Donegal in the Irish House of Commons.
 His eldest son, the third Earl, was a Major-General in the Spanish army and fought in the War of the Spanish Succession.
 He was killed in action in 1706.
 His eldest son, the fourth Earl, died childless and was succeeded by his nephew, the fifth Earl.
 He was the son of the Hon.
 John Chichester, younger son of the third Earl.
 Lord Donegall was created Baron Fisherwick, of Fisherwick in the County of Stafford, in the Peerage of Great Britain in 1790, and one year later he was further honoured when he was made Earl of Belfast and Marquess of Donegall in the Peerage of Ireland.